zonkiie/apache_httpd_config_from_database/README.md

 # apache_httpd_config_from_database
 Get apache http server config parts from database.
 These parts are either given as fuse filesystem, mmap'd file or dumped to file.
+Additionally, an apache module can be used.
+# Warning
+If using the apache module, you should know what you are doing!

 ## Info for autotools
  * [https://thoughtbot.com/blog/the-magic-behind-configure-make-make-install](https://thoughtbot.com/blog/the-magic-behind-configure-make-make-install)